Scheidemann cabinet: Reaction to the Allied ultimatum of 16 June

 On 19 June, majorities of the parliamentary groups of the SPD and Centre Party expressed support for signing, but the DDP was opposed.
 Later that day, the cabinet held a meeting with the States Committee, where a majority of the states supported acceptance of the Treaty.
 The crucial meeting of the cabinet took place that evening with the participation of party representatives.
-The DDP had prepared a mediation proposal to be handed to the Allies which included substantial changes to some of the Treaty's stipulations.
-If it was accepted by the Allies, the DDP was willing to sign the Treaty.
+The DDP had prepared a mediation proposal to be handed to the Allies, which included substantial changes to some of the Treaty's stipulations.
+If it were accepted by the Allies, the DDP was willing to sign the Treaty.
 However, the cabinet was unable to reach a consensus on the issue.
 With no solution in sight, Scheidemann ended the meeting around midnight, went to see President Ebert and announced his resignation, along with Landsberg and Brockdorff-Rantzau.

 The cabinet remained in office for another day and a half, since there were difficulties in forming a new government that was willing to take responsibility for signing the Treaty.
 The DDP insisted on transmitting its proposal to the Allies, and it was almost sent, but was vetoed by the SPD at the last minute.
-Hermann Müller and Eduard David were both considered as new minister president.
+Hermann Müller and Eduard David were both considered as the new minister president.
 On the morning of 21 June, when the DDP finally decided not to participate in the new government, Gustav Bauer was ready to lead an SPD and Centre Party cabinet that was willing to sign.
 The term of office of the Scheidemann cabinet ended on 20 June.
 The first cabinet meeting of the Bauer cabinet was on 21 June.